AndrewEllis93/Print-Tuning-Guide/README.md

 ## First Layer / Squish Consistency Issues
 ### Thermal Drift

+(This can affect first layer consistency *and* z offset consistency between prints.)

 - **(!)
 On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* an hour.** \
+\
 Z will drift upwards as the frame and gantry thermally expand with chamber heat.
 This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up *as it prints*.

     Don't believe me?
 Look at this.
 The red line represents Z offset drift over time, as the frame comes up to temperature.